Kartikeyyadav7/DevelopersDomain/src/content/posts/2020-10-23-roadmap-to-become-a-frontend-developer-2.md

 ### Some Personal Advice

+Join a community where you can ask doubts, I would recommend some discord or telegram group of web developers and lastly, if you want to buy any courses on web dev so on Udemy there are instructors like [Colt Steele](https://www.udemy.com/course/the-web-developer-bootcamp/), Andrei Neagoie, Dr. Angela Yu, etc they teach web dev in a proper manner you can have a look at them and find yourself an awesome course

 Hope you found this article useful

 Do let me know if any feedback through [Twitter](https://twitter.com/kartikey_yadav7) and [Instagram](https://www.instagram.com/developers.domain/)